Algorithm

 • Impressions and CTR: How often your content is shown and clicked

-• Average View Duration: How long people actually watch your videos
+• Average View Duration: How long people actually watch

 • Subscriber Growth Rate: Quality of audience building over time